FAQ

 Bring Shade: The accessibility camping area offers minimal to no natural shade.
 Bringing a shade structure or other suitable solutions can help create a comfortable and shaded space.
 Preparing in advance will help support a more enjoyable experience.

-Accessibility Camping registration will reopen in 2026.
-Once open, eligible individuals can to complete the Accessibility form and provide details by June 15.
+Accessibility registration is open.
+Eligible individuals can complete the Accessibility form and include all required details by June 15.

 MOBILITY DEVICES